Aymeric Laporte: Manchester City

 Near the end of the winter transfer window of January 2018, Laporte signed for Manchester City for a reported fee of £57 million (his contractual release clause amount and a record-breaking figure for both clubs).
-He was given the number 14 shirt, while Bilbao immediately spent around half of the fee on Iñigo Martínez as a replacement.
+He was given the number 14 shirt, while Athletic immediately spent around half of the fee on Iñigo Martínez as a replacement.
 Just one day after signing, Laporte made his Manchester City and Premier League debut against West Bromwich Albion.
 City came out victorious winning 3–0 as they kept up their title charge.
 He went on to make 13 appearances throughout the season for City, helping them accumulate an unprecedented 100 points in a Premier League season.
 He made a total of nine league appearances meaning he was eligible for a winner's medal.

 Laporte scored his first goal for City on 25 August 2018, equalising against Wolverhampton Wanderers in a 1–1 away draw.
 He made 51 appearances during the 2018–19 season as the club completed the first domestic treble in English football history (Premier League, FA Cup, League Cup, plus the Community Shield).
-He scored five goals throughout the season, including an important goal on the final day of the Premier League campaign as City romped to victory over Brighton and Hove Albion securing back-to-back league titles and the second of Laporte's career.
+He scored five goals throughout the season, including an important goal on the final day of the Premier League campaign as City romped to victory over Brighton & Hove Albion securing back-to-back league titles and the second of Laporte's career.
 Overall he played a total of 4,352 minutes.
 On 31 August 2019, Laporte sustained an injury to his right knee, causing him to be carried off on a stretcher.
 He underwent surgery in September 2019.

-Laporte had been an automatic starter for Manchester City after his return from injury during the 2019–20 season and through the start of the 2020–21 season until a poor display in a 2–0 defeat to Tottenham Hotspur on 21 November 2020.
-John Stones replaced Laporte in the centre of defence and formed a formidable partnership with new signing Rúben Dias in Laporte's absence from the starting lineup.
+Laporte had been a regular starter for Manchester City after his return from injury during the 2019–20 season and through the start of the 2020–21 season until a poor display in a 2–0 defeat to Tottenham Hotspur on 21 November 2020.
+John Stones replaced Laporte in the centre of defence and formed a formidable partnership with new signing Rúben Dias in Laporte's absence from the starting line-up.
 On 25 April 2021, Laporte headed in the only goal of the game as City beat Tottenham to win their fourth straight EFL Cup.

+Al-Nassr

+On 24 August 2023, Laporte left Manchester City and joined Saudi Pro League club Al-Nassr for a fee of £23.6 million.
+He made 69 appearances for the Riyadh-based club over two seasons, including the 2024 Saudi Super Cup final, but missed the 2024 King Cup final.